How Beacon Works

 What is the Beacon score?

-The Beacon score is a 0-100 metric currently driven by orderbook liquidity analysis (The Wall) for Polymarket US markets.
-Higher scores indicate stronger YES pressure in the book.
+The Beacon score is a 0-100 metric that blends orderbook liquidity analysis (The Wall) with sharp-holder positioning.
+Higher scores indicate stronger YES pressure.

 How is The Wall calculated?